 SOCIAL SCIENCE / HUMANITITES RESEARCH

-You are invited to participate in an online survey that is the first part of a research study into the experiences and information needs of casual academic teaching staff at UTAS, a project of the Tasmanian Institute of Learning and Teaching (TILT).
-1. 'What is the purpose of this study?’
+You are invited to participate in an online survey that is the part of an ongoing research study into the information situation of casual teaching staff at UTAS.
+The research is a project of the Tasmanian Institute of Learning and Teaching (TILT).
+1. ‘What is the purpose of this study?’

 At the end of the survey there is an opportunity to 'opt in' to participate in a focus group aiming to explore casual academic teaching staff information needs in more depth.
 You will be asked to provide your contact details so we can arrange the meeting.

 Data will be deleted from SurveyMonkey one week following the closure of the survey.
-Hard copies of downloaded data will be kept in a locked cabinet in the office of the Tasmanian Institute of Learning and Teaching, whilst electronic copies will be store
+Hard copies of downloaded data will be kept in a locked cabinet in the office of the Tasmanian Institute of Learning and Teaching, whilst electronic copies will be stored on a password